or-yam/tech-interview-q-a/readme.md

 <br>
 Control is where the user interact with the UI
 <br>
-View is the what renders on the screen
+View is what renders on the screen

 ### Example